-- 4.7 Part of the ppSPA lies within Bassetlaw District.
+4.7 Part of the ppSPA lies within Bassetlaw District.
 However, none of the policies will result in development within the likely boundary of Sherwood Forest ppSPA itself; therefore impacts from physical damage or loss of onsite habitat can be screened out.

-- 4.8 With regards to physical damage or loss of functionally linked land, the following policies allocate housing or development on sites which comprise potentially suitable foraging and/or breeding habitat for the ppSPA bird species:
+4.8 With regards to physical damage or loss of functionally linked land, the following policies allocate housing or development on sites which comprise potentially suitable foraging and/or breeding habitat for the ppSPA bird species:

-- ST4 Bassetlaw Garden Village.
+- ST4: Bassetlaw Garden Village.

 - ST6: Cottam Priority Regeneration Area.

 - 9: Site SEM001 Apleyhead Junction, Worksop.

+- ST14: Management of Town Centres.

 - 16: Site HS1 Peaks Hill Farm, Worksop.

-- 18: HS3 Radford Street, Worksop.
+- 18: Site HS3 Radford Street, Worksop.

 - 20: Site HS5 Talbot Road, Worksop.

-- 21: Site HS6 Trinity Farm, Retford.
+- 21: Site HS7 Trinity Farm, Retford.

-- 23: Site HS8 Former Elizabethan High School.
+- 23: Site HS9 Former Elizabethan High School.

-- 25: Site HS10 Fairygrove, Retford.
+- 25: Site HS11 Fairygrove, Retford.

-- 27: HS12 Ordsall South, Retford.
+- 27: Site HS13 Ordsall South, Retford.

-- 28: HS13 Ollerton Road, Tuxford.
+- 28: Site HS14 Ollerton Road, Tuxford.

-- 4.9 Sherwood Forest ppSPA has been identified as being important for woodlark and nightjar.
+4.9 Sherwood Forest ppSPA has been identified as being important for woodlark and nightjar.
 The preferred habitat types for these species during the breeding season are heathland and rotational coniferous plantation habitats.
 Nightjar do not over-winter in the UK and will utilise a much broader range of habitat types for nocturnal foraging including open grasslands, woodlands and wetland habitats.
 Woodlark typically have large territories which incorporate early successional stage habitat that provides the low vegetation sward preferred for nesting, but usually within woodland clearings.
 Woodlark also overwinter in the UK when they often forage in arable habitats.

-- 4.10 A review of aerial imagery indicates that woodland, arable and pasture/grassland habitats within the Local Plan site allocations at Site HS1 Peaks Hill Farm, Worksop (Policy 16), Bassetlaw Garden Village (Policy ST4) and Site SEM001 Apleyhead Junction, Worksop (Policy 9) are suitable for foraging woodlark and nightjar.
-Although the woodland habitats within these sites are unlikely to support

-breeding woodlark and nightjar as the areas are generally small and do not have the clearings which would be required for these species to breed, effects as a result of development at these sites is uncertain.
+4.10 A review of aerial imagery indicates that woodland, arable and pasture/grassland habitats within the Local Plan site allocations at Site HS1 - Peaks Hill Farm, Worksop (Policy 16), Bassetlaw Garden Village (Policy ST4), Site SEM001 - Apleyhead Junction, Worksop (Policy 9) and Site HB001/LAA538: Harworth and Bircotes Town Centre extension, Scrooby Road (Policy ST14) are suitable for foraging woodlark and nightjar.
+Although the woodland habitats within these sites are unlikely to support breeding woodlark and nightjar as the areas are generally small and do not have the clearings which would be required for these species to breed, effects as a result of development at these sites is uncertain.
 Additionally, the site allocation at Site SEM001 - Apleyhead Junction, Worksop (Policy 9) supports a large area of woodland in close proximity to the ppSPA.
 Therefore, impacts resulting from the loss of off-site foraging and breeding habitat should be considered at the Appropriate Assessment stage.

-- 4.11 The site allocation policies ST6: Cottam Priority Regeneration Area; 18: HS3 - Radford Street, Worksop; 20: Site HS5 - Talbot Road, Worksop; 21: Site HS6 - Trinity Farm, Retford; 25: Site HS10 Fairygrove, Retford; and 28: HS13 - Ollerton Road, Tuxford all include either arable habitat suitable for foraging woodlark over-winter and/or pasture/meadow and/or wetland habitat, which has potential to provide suitable habitat for foraging nightjar.
+4.11 The site allocation policies ST6: Cottam Priority Regeneration Area; 18: HS3 - Radford Street, Worksop; 20: Site HS5 - Talbot Road, Worksop; 21: Site HS7 - Trinity Farm, Retford; 25: Site HS11 Fairygrove, Retford; and 28: HS14 - Ollerton Road, Tuxford all include either arable habitat suitable for foraging woodlark over-winter and/or pasture/meadow and/or wetland habitat, which has potential to provide suitable habitat for foraging nightjar.
 No potential breeding habitat is present within these sites.
 Although in most cases due to the small sizes of the sites which surround urban landscapes, the distance from the Sherwood Forest ppSPA and/or the presence of sufficient and optimal forging habitat in the wider landscape, it is considered unlikely that these species would rely upon these sites for foraging.
-However, taking a precautionary approach, impacts resulting from the loss of off-site foraging habitat should be considered at the Appropriate Assessment stage for these sites. - 4.12 The remaining housing and employment site allocations do not comprise habitat that is suitable for nightjar or woodlark, therefore these site allocations will not result in effects associated with the loss or damage of off-site habitat and have been screened out.
+However, taking a precautionary approach, impacts resulting from the loss of off-site foraging habitat should be considered at the Appropriate Assessment stage for these sites.

+4.12 The remaining housing and employment site allocations do not comprise habitat that is suitable for nightjar or woodlark, therefore these site allocations will not result in effects associated with the loss or damage of off-site habitat and have been screened out.